Effective Date: October 2, 2017

 10. FRAUDULENT USE OF SERVICE.

-Customer shall bear the risk of loss and assume all liability arising from any prohibited, unauthorized or fraudulent usage of Services.
+Customer is solely responsible for any and all activities that occur under Customer’s account; Customer shall not transfer its login credentials accessing the Services to any third party.
+Customer agrees to notify Vonage Business if it becomes aware of any prohibited, fraudulent or unauthorized use of the Services, Customer’s account, Vonage Business Equipment or Customer Equipment.
+Vonage shall not be liable for any damages whatsoever resulting from any prohibited, fraudulent or unauthorized use of the Services, Customer’s account, Vonage Business Equipment or Customer Equipment, and Customer shall bear the risk of loss and assume all liability arising from any such prohibited, unauthorized or fraudulent usage, except to the extent such usage arose solely from Vonage Business’s gross negligence or willful misconduct.
 Any such prohibited, unauthorized or fraudulent use shall be deemed a material breach of the Agreement by Customer.
-Customer is responsible to secure all credentials used to access the Services, including credentials used by telephones or softphones and credentials used by end users or administrators, as well as the media access control (MAC) address of telephones used by Customer.
+Customer is responsible for implementing generally accepted security measures to protect all access points.
+Customer is responsible to secure all credentials used to access the Services, including credentials used by telephones or softphones and credentials used by end users or administrators, as well as the media access control (MAC address of telephones used by Customer).
+Customer is also solely responsible for terminating credentials and access for any end users no longer authorized by Customer to use the Services.
 Customer acknowledges that placing telephones on a publicly accessible internet protocol address or a publicly accessible network will subject the Customer to a higher level of risk for fraudulent activity.
 Customer shall not be excused from paying for Services or any portion thereof on the basis that fraudulent calls, and any charges associated with such calls (e.g. long distance charges), comprised a corresponding portion of the Services.
-In the event Vonage Business discovers fraudulent calls being made, Customer consents to Vonage Business taking actions it deems reasonably necessary (including blocking access to particular calling numbers or geographic areas), without notice to Customer, to prevent such calls from taking place.
-Customer acknowledges and agrees that Vonage Business: (a) is under no obligation to investigate the authenticity of calls charged to Customer’s account, (b) is under no obligation to take action to prevent such calls from being made, and (c) is not liable for any fraudulent calls processed by Vonage Business and billed to Customer’s account.
+In the event Vonage Business discovers or has reason to believe (i) suspicious or fraudulent calls being made, (ii) calling patterns or volumes materially outside of Customer’s regular usage patterns or (iii) other usage in violation of the AUP, Customer consents to Vonage Business taking actions it deems reasonably necessary (including temporary suspension of the affected Service or blocking or limiting access to particular calling numbers or geographic areas), without notice to Customer, to prevent such calls from taking place.
+Customer acknowledges and agrees that Vonage Business: (a) is under no obligation to investigate the authenticity of calls charged to Customer's account, (b) is under no obligation to take action to prevent such calls from being made, and (c) is not liable for any fraudulent calls processed by Vonage Business and billed to Customer's account.

 11. NO RESALE.

 Customer represents and warrants that it will be the ultimate end user of the Service.
-Customer shall not in any way resell, license, permit or otherwise allow any third party to use the Services without receiving Vonage Business’s prior written consent, which may be withheld or conditioned in Vonage Business’s sole discretion.
+Customer shall not in any way resell, license, permit or otherwise allow any third party to use the Services without receiving Vonage Business’ prior written consent, which may be withheld or conditioned in Vonage Business’ sole discretion.

 12. THIRD PARTY NETWORKS.